“It takes a terrifying spectacle to hold the people in check”

 The militaries and intelligence agencies of countries that while not allies, but who have a vested interest in containing and or preventing WMD attacks, as well as having a vested interest in not disrupting the world’s largest economy as well as their own, must also fail.

 And then, the terrorist(s) must either steal or purchase or manufacture such weapons without being detected.

 They must either do this inside the territory of the intended target or transport it to the intended target.

-If the weapon is chemical or biological they must posses the equipment and expertise to successful transport it, store it, and then use it. (and keep in mind the essential ingredient of the TTB scenario is time – thus chemical and biological weapons set to detonante either remotely or via a human agent are compromised because of the time factor precisely because such weapons are fragile and time-senseitive).
+If the weapon is chemical or biological they must posses the equipment and expertise to successful transport it, store it, and then use it. (and keep in mind the essential ingredient of the TTB scenario is time – thus chemical and biological weapons set to detonate either remotely or via a human agent are compromised because of the time factor precisely because such weapons are fragile and time-sensitive).